Grant opportunity

 D-Prize funds new organizations distributing proven poverty interventions, with a focus on getting existing solutions to people who need them.

 D-Prize lists this opportunity for Entrepreneurs & founders, Development & Social Innovation, Global.
-Applicants should use the official call page to confirm final requirements before submitting.

 Applicants should be entrepreneurs launching a new organization; many awardees are first-time founders who have not yet launched or raised outside funding.